 When it comes to preparing this New York Strip Steak Recipe with Lyonnaise Potatoes, it’s crucial to start with the potatoes first because they take the longest to cook.

-Don’t worry they don’t take some crazy amount of time to make, but when it comes to preparing a meal with multiple elements, then it becomes all about timing.
+Don’t worry they don’t take some crazy amount of time to make, but when it comes to preparing a meal with multiple elements like this New York strip steak recipe, then it becomes all about timing.

 I like to give all of my vegetables a rinse before prepping them.
 I often times do not peel root vegetables because there are so much nutrients in the skins, so it’s wise that I rinse them since they are grown in the dirt.